GarySsu/springboot/README.md

 # Base on the springboot project, use to quickly build small and medium api or Restful API projects
 * Makes use of JWT authentication for securing an exposed REST API
 * Use caching with annotations.
 You can add,delete,query and update information by redis.
-* how to use the @Transactional annotation and common pitfalls
+* How to use the @Transactional annotation and common pitfalls

 ## Reference Documents:
 * https://www.baeldung.com/spring-boot-security-autoconfiguration